 What do we do today

-We are part of the Chiltern Ridges division of Buckinghamshire Council.
-We aim to work closely with all six members of that council.
-One of our parish councillors, Peter Jones, is also a member of Buckinghamshire Council.
-The other councillors in Chiltern Ridges are Alan Bacon, Patricia Birchley, Jane MacBean, Nick Rose and Diana Varley.
+We are part of the Chiltern & South Bucks area of Buckinghamshire Council.
+We aim to work closely with the three Bucks Councillors Patricia Birchley, Jane MacBean and Mohammad Fayyaz.
 These working relationships are key to securing

 As much as possible we are proactive and have worked with local services and organisations to: